 Jobs with FSU Sustainable Campus

 Thank you for your interest in working with Sustainable Campus!
-Florida State University’s Sustainable Campus works to educate and engage students, staff, and faculty to set an example of campus sustainability and position FSU as a leader of environmental and social action.
+Florida State University’s Sustainable Campus works to educate and engage students, staff, and faculty to set an example of campus sustainability and position FSU as a leader of environmental action.

 Our educational efforts, community outreach, and programs work alongside the greater campus efforts and operations to provide everyone with the ability to develop, apply, and practice sustainability.
 Our efforts seek to conserve resources at FSU and strengthen the positive impact our university leaves upon the local and global environment for generations to come.

-Apply for our jobs HERE: www.tinyurl.com/SCHiring23
+Apply for our jobs HERE: https://forms.office.com/r/Bf9S4i9R4J

 What this role does: